-- 1. This Statute and any Bye-Law made under this Statute shall be construed in every case to give effect to the following guiding principles, that is to say: - (a) to ensure that members of the academic staff of the College have freedom within the law to question and test received wisdom, and to put forward new ideas and controversial or unpopular opinions, without placing themselves in jeopardy of losing their jobs or privileges; - (b) to enable the College to provide education, to promote learning, and to engage in research efficiently and economically; and - (c) to apply the principles of justice and fairness. - 2.
-No Provision in Part II, Part III, Part IV or Part VII shall enable any member of the academic staff to be dismissed unless the reason for the dismissal may in the circumstances (including the size and administrative resources of the College) reasonably be treated as a sufficient reason for dismissal. - 3.
-(1) This Statute shall apply - - (a) to any person holding a College Office designated by the Governing Body as one to which this Statute applies; - (b) to any person employed or appointed by the College to carry out teaching or research save for those holding appointments which have been excluded by the Governing Body from the scope of this Statute on the ground that the duties in that regard are only of limited nature; and - (c) to the Principal, to the extent and in the manner set out in Part VII of this Statute. - (2) In this Statute any reference to "a member of the academic staff" is a reference to a person to whom this Statute applies. - 4.
-In this Statute "dismiss" and "dismissal" mean dismissal of a member of the academic staff and - - (a) include remove or, as the case may be, removal from office; and - (b) in relation to employment under a contract, shall be construed in accordance with section 95 of the Employment Rights Act 1996.
+1. This Statute and any Bye-Law made under this Statute shall be construed in every case to give effect to the following guiding principles, that is to say:

+- a) to ensure that members of the academic staff of the College have freedom within the law to question and test received wisdom, and to put forward new ideas and controversial or unpopular opinions, including their opinions about the College, without institutional censorship, without placing themselves in jeopardy of losing their jobs or privileges, and as further provided for in clause 4 below; - b) to enable the College to provide education, to promote learning, and to engage in research efficiently and economically; and - c) to apply the principles of justice and fairness. - 2.
+No Provision in Part II, Part III, Part IV or Part VII shall enable any member of the academic staff to be dismissed unless the reason for the dismissal may in the circumstances (including the size and administrative resources of the College) reasonably be treated as a sufficient reason for dismissal. - 3. a) This Statute shall apply: - i. to any person holding a College Office designated by the Governing Body as one to which this Statute applies; - ii. to any person employed or appointed by the College to carry out teaching or research save for those holding appointments which have been excluded by the Governing Body from the scope of this Statute on the ground that the duties in that regard are only of limited nature; and - iii. to the Principal, to the extent and in the manner set out in Part VII of this Statute. - b) In this Statute any reference to "a member of the academic staff" is a reference to a person to whom this Statute applies.